PierreHouedry/pierrehouedry.github.io/_pages/cv.md

   * under the supervision of Bernard Le Stum

 * Internship, 2019
-  * On floating-point arithmetic for sampling discrete gaussian distributions
+  * On floating-point arithmetic for sampling discrete gaussian distributions,
   * 5 months at IRISA in Rennes,
   * under the supervision of e Adeline Roux-Langois and Mohamed Sabt.